THE LONG SCIENCE, TECHNOLOGY AND SOCIETY ENDOWED INTERNSHIP FUND

 I am a senior.
 Am I eligible for the Long Science, Technology & Society Internship?

-Students planning to graduate by January of next year are not eligible to apply because of the requirement to participate on a student panel in Spring 2019 Semester so that they can share their experiences with other students.
+Students planning to graduate by January of next year are not eligible to apply because of the requirement to attend the Rachel Carson Lecture in Spring 2020 Semester so that they can share their experiences with other students.

 Does my internship have to be done for academic credit?